Linaro/website/_posts/current/blog/2021-03-18-the-shift-towards-hpc-ai-and-why-it-is-needed.md

 ---
 layout: post
 title: The shift towards HPC AI and why it is needed
-description: In this blog, Linaro Director Paul Isaac's talks about the shift from traditional data centers, the need for scaling and intelligent decision making and how Linaro is addressing these needs through the HPC AI Project.
+description: Paul Isaac talks about the shift from traditional data centers and how we are addressing these needs through the HPC AI Project.
 date: 2021-03-18 03:54:31
 image: /assets/images/content/Dots_lines_datacenter_UNDER_2MB.jpg
 tags: